therealklanni/badger/README.md

 Merge requests are encouraged and appreciated!

+You can also help out by testing the develop branch and report any bugs you find.

 ## Brought to you by

 **[Open Your Mind](http://goo.gl/ResXD)** - Phoenix, Arizona's Enlightened, opening minds in the valley since 2012!